Ovid/git-workflow/README.md

 makes it dead easy for teams using git (and in our case, github) to work together.

-There are only three new commands to remember:
+There are only fourt new commands to remember:

 * `git hub $issue_number` (create new branch based on a github ticket)
 * `git refresh` (rebase your work on top of the current default branch)
+* `git pushback` (pushes your changes to origin)
 * `git done` (cleanly add your branch back to the default branch)

 Note: only the `bin/git-hub` command assumes you're using github.
 The other